kozec/sc-controller/docs/actions.md

 description in OSD and executes it normally.
 Works only if executed by pressing physical button or with `dpad`.
 Otherwise just executes child action.

+#### <a name="position"></a> position(x, y, action)
+Specifies menu position on screen.
+X is position from left, Y from top.
+To specify position from right or bottom, use negative values.

 #### <a name="name"></a> name(name, action)